Fake Arc'teryx Jackets

 Many genuine Arc'teryx items are made in Asia, making it easier for fakes to access patterns, materials, and techniques.
 Unauthorized factories procure similar nylons, YKK zippers, and trims.
 Workers assemble pieces in small-scale operations, sometimes alongside legitimate production.

-Distribution flows through online platforms like DHgate, AliExpress, Weidian, and Taobao, then to eBay, Facebook Marketplace, Poshmark, or Grailed.
+Distribution flows through Chinese online platforms, then to the US via popular US-based secondhand marketplaces.
 Sellers market them more often than not as authentic second-hand items.
 In China, street vendors and local markets openly sell them.
-Three main distributors in China get the best version of these replicas, and I recently read that some agents are refusing to ship Arc'teryx reps to North America, so perhaps things are improving in that regard.
+At the time of writing, there are two or three main distributors in China that receive the best versions of these replicas, and I recently read that some agents are refusing to ship Arc'teryx replicas to North America, so perhaps things are improving in that regard.

 Market Dynamics